Warnakala/blender-studio-tools/scripts-blender/addons/blender_kitsu/README.md

     3.1 Execute the `Initialize Shot` Operator.

-    3.2 Link this strip to a sequence with the `Link Sequence` operator or create a new seuence with the `Submit New Sequence` operator.
+    3.2 Link this strip to a sequence with the `Link Sequence` operator or create a new sequence with the `Submit New Sequence` operator.

     3.3 Type in the name of the new shot in the `Shot` field

     3.4 Execute the `Submit New Shot` operator in the `Push` Panel (Will warn you if the shot already exists on Kitsu)

->**Note**: Most of the operatos are selection sensitive.
-So you can do these operations for a batch of seqeuence strips.
+>**Note**: Most of the operator are selection sensitive.
+So you can do these operations for a batch of sequence strips.
 If you have nothing selected it will usually try to operate on all strips in the sequence editor. <br/>
 ![image info](/media/addons/blender_kitsu/sqe_init_selection.jpg)

 ##### Metadata